JacobHA/u-chi-learning/README.md

 - [ ] Which params most strongly affect logu oscillations?
 - [ ] "..." affect logu divergence?
 - [ ] Why does using off-policy (pi0) for exploration make logu diverge?
-- [ ] Which activation function is best?
+- [x] Which activation function is best? softplus >> relu for u-learning
 - [x] Which aggregration of theta is best (min/mean/max), same for logu (min is suggested to help with over-optimistic behavior)

 # Features requiring experiments: